The Meaning of Each Tarot Card: Symbols and Meanings

 2. What is the structure of a Tarot deck?

-4. How can Tarot be integrated into a self-care routine?
+4. How can tarot be bought into a self-care routine?

 5. What themes do the Minor Arcana cards cover?